Couleslaw/Project-L/docs/UserDocs/index.md

 "%}

 ![Placing Pieces](./images/Place.gif)

-{% include note.html content="
-When rotating or flipping a piece, your mouse must be over your row.
-If you are using a touch device, you can rotate the piece by moving two fingers in your row, or flip it by double tapping in your row.
-"%}

 When you complete a puzzle, you will get back the pieces you used to solve it, plus a new piece as a reward.
 To take the new piece, click on it and then click on the **Select Reward** button (or press `Enter` or `Ctrl`).